 Insurance companies typically offer some type of discount on your renter’s insurance if you bundle your other insurance policies with them.
 You could also get a discount if you:

 - Have a security system

 - Are over 55 years old

-It is important to check with your insurance provider to see what types of discounts are offered by them because they vary upon insurance providers.
+It is important to check with your insurance provider to see what types of discounts they offer because they vary among insurance providers.

 At TGS Insurance, our agents make it easy for you to purchase a renters insurance policy by shopping it through our dozens of carriers for a policy that provides the most protection at the best rate.